rails/rails/guides/source/active_support_core_extensions.md

   end
 ```

-The second argument, +indent_string+, specifies which indent string to use.
-The default is +nil+, which tells the method to make an educated guess peeking at the first indented line, and fallback to a space if there is none.
+The second argument, `indent_string`, specifies which indent string to use.
+The default is `nil`, which tells the method to make an educated guess peeking at the first indented line, and fallback to a space if there is none.

 ```ruby
 "  foo".indent(2)        # => "    foo"